ronanchilvers/solo-d6/Scenes/5 - A taste for the theatrical.md

 "OKAAANN!!!" - the kahru roars, showing an impressive set of pearly white canine teeth - "My favourite theatre critic!!!
 Come, sit down - listen to my latest monologue.
 It is the lay of Villiful the Brave as he fights for the honour of his lady love."

 [[Okan]] enters the room - "Armas!
 Good to see you! ...
-And hear you!!" - he smiles broadly - "I thought such potent del"
+And hear you!!" - he smiles broadly - "I thought such potent delivery as I heard when I entered the establishment could only come from the lips of a skilled orator such as yourself!"

+[[Armas Valtaistuin|Armas]] roars with laughter and claps [[Okan]] on the back with a huge paw, knocking the wind out of him.

+"This is Francio, my master playwright ... although" - he adds in a theatrical whisper - "I could probably do a better job myself!
+Man's an idiot!"

+Francio turns pale at this, stands up, gathers his papers together and with a - "By your leave, Lord Armas" - sweeps out of the room without a second word. [[Armas Valtaistuin|Armas]] slumps down into a chair.

+"The problem is, no one can write material of sufficient quality to match my skill.
+It all falls flat when faced with talent such as m"